syedhaashir/syedhaashir/README.md

 <!--**Saaim-K/Saaim-K** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 <h1 align="center">Hello 👋, I'm Hashir Ali</h1>
-<h3 align="center">- “Programming made the impossible possible.
+<h3 align="center">“Programming made the impossible possible.
 You can have a null object and a constant variable.”
 </h3>